ShazamBolt8/dispatch_rider/readme.md

 ## Usage

-1. Click on the Dispatch Rider icon in the Chrome toolbar.
+1. Click on the Dispatch Rider icon in your browser toolbar.
 2. Craft your message and choose the target Discord channel.
 3. Hit "Send" to dispatch your message instantly, bridging the communication gap effortlessly.